-Fish and chips in coastal Scottish town one of world's top food experiences, according to Lonely Planet
+The Bay Fish and Chips shop in coastal Scottish town wins spot in Lonely Planet's Ultimate Eatlist

 -

-Fish and chips in coastal Scottish town one of world's top food experiences, according to Lonely Planet
+The Bay Fish and Chips shop in coastal Scottish town wins spot in Lonely Planet's Ultimate Eatlist

 Eating fish and chips and drinking a bottle of Irn-bru on a pebble-strewn beach in northeast Scotland has been named one of the world’s top food experiences.